 Each biographical page includes a link for sharing additional information or comments.
 Photos are included as available, and photo submissions are welcomed.

-Since coverage of the online edition of this memorial appeared in the September/October 2010 issue of the Carolina Alumni Review, three additional alumni have been identified, and they have been added to this project:
+Since coverage of the online edition of this memorial appeared in the September/October 2010 issue of the Carolina Alumni Review, four additional alumni have been identified, and they have been added to this project:

 - Capt.
 Johnston Blakeley, class of 1801, a naval hero in the War of 1812;